KutuGondrong/network-kg/README.md

 # NETWORKKG

 A type-safe HTTP client for Android Using Kotlin with suspend function.
 NetworkKG uses the [HttpClientKG](https://github.com/KutuGondrong/httpclient-kg) library for HTTP requests.
+The following applications have implemented this library.
+[Example-App](https://github.com/KutuGondrong/example-app)

 ## Usage
 Add it in your root build.gradle at the end of repositories: